-Dating back more than 800 years the Abbey can claim to be one of the oldest buildings in the entire area.
-It began life as a religious community until Henry VIII's dissolution programme resulted in its forced closure.
-It was host to prisoners from the Spanish Armada and a family home until 1930 when it finally became a museum and home to the municipal art collection.
+With a history stretching back more than 800 years the Abbey can claim to be one of the oldest buildings in the entire area.
+It started life as a religious community until Henry VIII's dissolution programme resulted in its forced closure.
+It played host to prisoners from the Spanish Armada and a family home until 1930 when it finally became a museum and home to the municipal art collection.

-This was Agatha Christie's holiday home on the banks of The River Dart which she bought in 1938.
-The house had its origins back in Tudor times but is substantially a Georgian property.
+This was the holiday home that Agatha Christie bought on the banks of The River Dart in 1938.
+The house originated in Tudor times having been built by the Gilbert family but is substantially a Georgian property.

-This property is also owned by The National Trust and was the home of the D'Oyly Carte family who operated the Savoy Theatre in London.
-With its Art Deco interior and spectacular cliff top garden this property has appeal throughout the year.
+This is another property owned by The National Trust and was the home of the D'Oyly Carte family who operated the Savoy Theatre in London.
+Coleton Fishacre has an Art Deco interior and spectacular cliff top garden this property has appeal throughout the year.
 This property is best reached by car and lies between Brixham and Dartmouth.
 Journey time is around twenty five minutes.

 Berry Pomeroy Castle